Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 - New settlements must be built on a road you own

-- New settlements must follow the Distance Rule (2 spaces from any settlement/city)
+- New settlements must follow the distance rule

-- You have limited pieces: 5 settlements, 4 cities, 15 roads
+- You are limited to 5 settlements, 4 cities, and 15 roads

 Part 4: Development Cards